Is it even Fringe if you don’t visit The Garden a few times?

 There is still sooo many food and beverage outlets choices this year that even the pickiest of eaters will leave happy and full.
-After you’ve finished in the garden take a walk over to Gluttony if Redskin icecream and Unicorn fairy floss is your thing!
+Be sure to wander for a while before making your choices too, as they food & beverage offerings are spread out across the park.

 The sideshow offerings are also endless with plenty of rides to amuse all age groups, and everyone’s favourite the Ferris Wheel is back for another year too.

 Overall, The Garden of Unearthly Delights is a must do with the kids this Fringe season and there is plenty to see and do so we suggest allowing at least a few hours to really enjoy it, stroll through, eat and see everything.